 As part of the graduation fee, students will be provided with one (1) diploma.
 If you choose not to participate in the Commencement Ceremony, you will be billed a diploma fee of \$70.
 Diplomas will be printed with the name that is specified on the Intent to Graduate form, with the exception of nicknames, which will not be printed.
 Diplomas will be available for pickup approximately six (6) to eight (8) weeks after your degree is conferred.
 The Registration Office will contact the graduates via email once the diplomas are available for pickup.
-Anyone wishing to have their diploma mailed to them will need to sign the Diploma Release form (available in the Registration Office) and pay a mailing charge of \$25.
+This usually takes six (6) to eight (8) weeks.
+Anyone wishing to have their diploma mailed to them will need to sign the Diploma Release form (available in the Registration Office) and pay a charge of \$25 if mailed within the United States.
+If mailed internationally, the charge is \$50.
 Diplomas will be mailed via USPS Express Mail.
-Additional charges will be assessed if mailing internationally.